Yunus Ali: Legacy

 Current teacher : Rehamnaye Tariqwat Mawlana Syed Abdur Rajjak Al Ajadi Naqshabandi Mujaddedi.

 The Enayetpur Darbar Sharif khanqah is led by the spiritual leader, Khwaja Kamal Uddin, the third son of Enayetpuri and the current sajjada nashin (Sufi master) of the khanqah.
 Khwaja Kamal Uddin is an authority on the Naqshbandi and Mujaddidi orders.
 He succeeded his brothers Khwaja Hasim Uddin and Khwaja Mozammel Huq, former sajjada nashin at the khanqah.

+Naqshbandi Sufism

+Naqshbandi Sufis claim that Yunus Ali is descended from a long line of "spiritual masters" which were claimed by the order: